ISTESRMNCR/CODE-CAMP-2020/content/finalist/Boolean/index.md

 # Description

 Vishesh is a mobile application for special parents to provide them genuine inforamtion of the Schools, NGOs, Schemes, and Doctors for their special Child.
+It will provide the inforamtion of the special schools, NGOs supporting them, Government scehemes for their welfare, and the Doctors in their vicinity, who they can contact to in emergencies.

 ---